 Both are incredibly versatile—great in porridges, breakfast bars, salads, sides, and any other number of recipes—and also come with a good boost of protein and fiber.
 But, millet and quinoa aren’t always interchangeable.
 Keep reading to learn more about their unique characteristics, the best ways to cook them, and how they can be utilized in a range of dishes.

 Millet is a true cereal grain that’s able to thrive in harsh, arid, dry environments and has a short growing season, which has made it a more popular option for farmers and grocers (though it has been cultivated in Asia for nearly 10,000 years).
 The most common type is called Pennisetum glaucum, also known as pearl millet.

 It appears as small round, yellow balls that look somewhat like birdseed—but don’t let that turn you off.
-Its ability to be used in a variety of foods, as well as a high nutrient content and suitability for those with Celiac disease or gluten intolerance, has placed it in the spotlight in recent years.
+Its ability to be used in various foods, as well as its high nutrient content and suitability for those with Celiac disease or gluten intolerance, has placed it in the spotlight in recent years.

 How to cook millet